huggingface/huggingface_hub/docs/hub/how-to-upstream.md

 ### Create a repository

-Create a repository with `create_repo` and give it a name with the `name` parameter:
+Create a repository with `create_repo` and give it a name with the `name` parameter.

 1. Get your Hugging Face API token: